Pixabay/jQuery-autoGrowInput/README.md

 ## Features

 * Lightweight: 1.0 kB of JavaScript - less than 0.6 kB gzipped
-* Autosize text input fields dynamically while typing
+* Autosizes text input fields dynamically while typing
-* Set maxWidth and minWidth on the input fields
+* Set maxWidth and minWidth
+* May be used in responsive designs

 ## Changelog